microsoft/Reactors/jim-learns-stuff/jim-relearns-cpp/README.md

 ![An animated gif of a Quicksilver from X Men wearing goggles travelling very fast towards the camera through a range of backgrounds](https://media.giphy.com/media/d4blalI6x2oc4xAA/giphy.gif)

 Jim used to be a good C++ programmer.
 20 years ago… Since then, the language has evolved, and so has the tooling.
-In this series Jim decides to re-learn C++ beyond his basic Arduino knowledge with the help of a friends from the Microsoft C++ team – Sy Brand.
+In this series Jim decides to re-learn C++ beyond his basic Arduino knowledge with the help of a friend from the Microsoft C++ team – Sy Brand.

 ## Registration/Live stream links